ericdc1/Dapper.SimpleCRUD/README.md

 - Update(entity) - Updates a record
 - Delete&lt;Type&gt;(id) - Deletes a record based on primary key
 - Delete(entity) - Deletes a record based on the typed entity
+- DeleteList&lt;Type&gt;(anonymous object for where clause) - deletes all records matching the where options
 - DeleteList&lt;Type&gt;(string for conditions) - deletes list of all records matching the conditions
 - RecordCount&lt;Type&gt;(string for conditions) -gets count of all records matching the conditions